 .md file extension.

-Let's list the glob patterns at your disposal.
+We have listed some commonly used glob patterns.
 We will later illustrate their use in an example:

 |Glob Pattern||Datum created|